What The Heck Is This?

 Damn, so it’s still all a lot of work?
 Right, that’s just how it is, there is no magic pill and no tooth fairy.
 If there was a tooth fairy, most people would be running around with their third set of teeth.

 Here is the good news though:

 I bet you have what it takes, because it seems like you reeeeaaally want to write.
-Otherwise you wouldn’t be looking for writing advice on the internet and reading this page (number) words down until this point.
+Otherwise you wouldn’t be looking for writing advice on the internet and reading this page down until this point.